Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/screen-coordinator.md

 ## What Screens can the Screen Coordinator currently load?

-Currently, there are three main screens that the `ScreenCoordinator` class can load: the menu screen, the credits screen, and the play level screen.
+Currently, there are four main screens that the `ScreenCoordinator` class can load: the menu screen, the credits screen, the instructions screen, and the play level screen.
 The menu screen is always loaded at the start of the game (which you see when the game first starts up):

 ![menu-screen.png](../../../assets/images/menu-screen.png)